-Recently Walt Disney World extended the ability to make FastPass Plus Reservations 60 days in advance to Shades of Green guests!
+In Early 2018 Walt Disney World gave Shades of Green guests the ability to make FastPass Plus Reservations 60 days in advance!

 Prior to this Shades’ guests had to wait until 30 days prior to the desired date to make their FastPasses.
 Now they may make them 60 days prior to their check in date.

 This is going to be a detailed post to step you through the whole process.
 I’ll outline the steps and some background here and then link to other already published posts for other info that you’ll need or might like to read.